 How high are property taxes in Mississippi?

 Property taxes in Mississippi are very low.
-The median annual property tax paid in the state is just $768, which ranks as the fifth lowest amount in the country.
-That is one reason housing costs in Mississippi are more than 30% lower than the national average.
+The median annual property tax paid in the state is just $841, which ranks as the sixth lowest amount in the country.
+That is one reason housing costs in Mississippi are 11% lower than the national average.
 For seniors, however, housing costs may be even lower than that, as described below.

 What is the Mississippi homestead exemption for the elderly?